crownstone/bluenet/docs/INSTALL.md

     cd build/default
     make upload

-The bootloader is build automatically when you build the firmware, it can also be flashed to the target board
+The bootloader is build automatically when you build the firmware, it can also be flashed to the target board.
+The value of its start address is written to UICR separately.

     cd build/default
     make upload_bootloader
+    make write_bootloader_address

 It is necessary for the firmware to also write a hardware version